richyen/richyen.github.io/_posts/2026-04-27-bitmap_heap_scan.markdown

 -> Bitmap Index Scan on orders_customer_id_idx
 ```

-The important part is that the index lookup and heap access are separated -- this separation allows the Postgres to explain heap access costs and actuals more clearly.
+The important part is that the index lookup and heap access are separated -- this separation allows Postgres to explain heap access costs and actuals more clearly.

 ---